notgmt1337/CSPath/docs/how-to/graph-parse.rst

                                  [np.inf,  np.inf,  np.inf,       2,     1.1,  np.inf,     0.7,       0],
                             ])

-Do one that one could use :code:`-np.inf` instea of :code:`np.inf`, but it is better practice to use the latter.
+Note that one could use :code:`-np.inf` instead of :code:`np.inf`, but it is better practice to use the latter.

 Method 2: Using Cartesian Coordinates
 -------------------------------------